Curriculum1.jpg

 AN 1103 Basic Body Mechanics

-Basic biomechanical principles and properties of the spine; the mechanical concepts of basic body mechanics; and advanced topics involving moment calculation are presented, with emphasis on their application to spinal manipulative therapy.
+Basic biomechanical principles and properties of the spine; the concepts of basic body mechanics; and advanced topics involving moment calculation are presented, with emphasis on their application to spinal manipulative therapy.
 The biomechanics of the joints of the upper limb, and cervical and thoracic spine are examined to explain how pathologies develop.
 Due to the preponderance of low back pain, detailed attention is given to the functional anatomy and pathomechanics of the lumbar spine and the concept of lumbar spine stability.
 Treatment, rehabilitative exercise and prevention strategies are discussed.

 AN 1106 Human Gross Anatomy: Trunk and Lower Limbs